-Folotyn is injected into a vein through an IV.
+Folotyn is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 Folotyn is usually given once per week for up to 6 weeks at a time.

-Your doctor may have you take folic acid supplements starting 10 days before your first dose of Folotyn and ending 30 days after your last dose.
-Your may also receive vitamin B12 injections every 8 to 10 weeks during treatment.
-This can help protect your blood cells from some of the side effects of pralatrexate.
-Follow your doctor's medication instructions very closely.
+Your doctor may have you take folic acid supplements before, during, and after your treatment with Folotyn.
+You may also receive vitamin B12 injections every 8 to 10 weeks.
+This can help protect your blood cells from certain side effects of pralatrexate.